hkamran80/articles/Using Local Storage to Store Vuetify's Dark Theme State/article.md

 <!--Kicker-->Development
 # <!--Title-->Using Local Storage to Store Vuetify's Dark Theme State
-## <!--Subtitle-->Ever wondered how to change Vuetify's `this.$vuetify.theme.dark` at the touch of a button and saving the setting via local storage?
+## <!--Subtitle-->Ever wondered how to change Vuetify's `this.$vuetify.theme.dark` at the touch of a button and save the setting via local storage?
 You've come to the right place.

 I've been working on a project for a while, and it needed a redesign.
 I chose to go with Material Design.
 But it wasn't a seamless integration.
 After failing to use Material Components, and not wanting to learn React or Angular, I went with [Vue.js](https://vuejs.org).
 They have an amazing plugin called [Vuetify](https://vuetifyjs.com), which allows Vue developers to use Material Design.

 After getting the main layout of my project complete, I went on to my next task, dark theme support.
-Vuetify has built-in functionality for setting the theme!
+Vuetify has built-in functionality for setting the theme.
 There are two ways of setting the theme.
-We're going to set it using the theme variable because it's easier than the other way, which is setting it in your Vuetify initalizer.
+You can either set in the Vuetify initalizer or via the `this.$vuetify.theme.dark` variable.
+Due note that you can use both methods in conjuction, but I personally prefer just using the variable.
+If you were to use both, the dark theme would be activated by default.

-## The other (harder) way
+## The Initalizer Method
 My initalizer was in `<PROJECT_ROOT>/src/plugins/vuetify.js`, but it can vary.
 By adding the `theme` object and the `dark: true` parameter inside of it, the dark theme is enabled by default.
 Here's the initializer with the `theme` object.
 ```javascript
 export default new Vuetify({